RealTimeLogic/Xedge32/doc/source/I2C.rst

 I2C API
 ========================

+The I2C API enables communication with I2C-enabled devices on your ESP32.

 To use the I2C API, begin by creating an I2C master object with ``esp32.i2cmaster``, specifying the I2C port, SDA GPIO, SCL GPIO, and desired communication speed.
-This bus-based API allows for direct interactions with I2C devices using simplified methods:
+This bus-based API allows for direct interactions with I2C devices using simplified methods.

+**I2C Interactions:**

-**Device Check:** Use ``i2cm:probe`` to check for the presence of an I2C device at a specific address.
+- **Device Check:** Use ``i2cm:probe`` to verify if an I2C device is connected at a specific address.

-**Data Transactions:**
+- **Simple Read:** For a simpler read operation that does not require a specific register, use  ``i2cm:read`` to retrieve data.

+- **Read Data From Register:** Use  ``i2cm:readfrom`` to read from a specified register of the device without issuing a stop condition between the write and read operations.

 - **Write Data:** Use  ``i2cm:write`` to send data directly to the I2C device.

-- **Read Data:** Use  ``i2cm:readfrom`` to read from a specified register of the device without issuing a stop condition between the write and read operations.

-- **Read from Device:** For a simpler read operation that does not require a specific register, use  ``i2cm:read`` to retrieve data.

-**Close Connection:** When finished, release the I2C bus by calling  ``i2cm:close``.
+- **Close Connection:** When finished, release the I2C bus by calling  ``i2cm:close``.

 esp32.i2cmaster
 ----------------